Teaching and Learning Scholarship (TLS) Grants

 To successfully apply for a TLS grant, you should complete the following steps:

-- Meet with a SITE TLS faculty consultant for a pre-proposal session or attend SITE’s TLS Institute.
+- Meet with a SITE TLS faculty consultant for a pre-proposal session or attend SITE’s TLS Academy.
 This is your chance to brainstorm, ask questions, and generally develop your project into a competitive proposal.

 - Submit your proposal by email to Laura Cruz in advance of the posted deadlines.
 Deadlines will be announced through the SITE listserv and posted on the SITE webpage.